Myrroddin/wow-cleanup-tool/README.md

 Contributions welcome!
 Please test changes across Windows, macOS, and Linux where possible.
 See the **[Technical Details Wiki](Technical-Details.md)** for architecture and implementation details.

+## Bug Reports & Feature Requests

+Found a bug or have a feature request?
+Please use our **[Issue Tracker](https://github.com/Myrroddin/wow-cleanup-tool/issues)** to report problems or suggest improvements.
+When reporting bugs, please include your OS, Python version, and steps to reproduce the issue.

 ## Support

 If you find this tool useful, consider supporting its development: